This isn’t the greatest episode but it’s certainly not the worst.

 But there’s one main issue that we need to get out of the way: the gripe that most fans seem to have with “Dod Kalm” is the less than believable makeup job done on David Duchovny and Gillian Anderson to “age” them.
 I have to say, though, that this is something that’s never bothered me.
 For one thing, this took place in the early 90s and we have to cut the effects department some slack.
 The shark in Jaws is hokey too but that doesn’t stop it from being a classic, does it?
 But the most important reason that I think this is a non-issue is that Mulder and Scully aren’t really ageing in this episode.
 As Scully mentions, they’re essentially turning into human pillars of salt.
 So if the result is that they don’t look older so much as messed up, so much the better.

 Once again Mulder sends Scully on an inexplicable errand.
 And once again, she’s both frustrated and intrigued by it.
-But I would like to note, as Nina did so humorously in her guest post recently, that Mulder is the superior agent here.
+But I would like to note, as Nina did so humorously in her guest post recently, that Mulder is the senior agent here.
 Scully can and does protest and rebel when she wants to do, but technically, she should do what he asks her.
 He’s in charge of the X-Files division.
 Notice he says “my office.”

 It’s a neat twist on the mystery of the Bermuda Triangle.
 More importantly, it’s yet another case of Mulder being wrong, which I love all too dearly.
 There was no time warp, no wormhole.
 There was an explainable, if improbable, more basic scientific answer to the conundrum.